tianwei-zhang/tianwei-zhang.github.io/_posts/2015-04-19-Building-Shiny-Apps.md

 comments: True
 ---

-[R Shiny](http://shiny.rstudio.com) is a platform developed by RStudio that enables R users to develop **interative** web applications without knowing HTML or other programming languages.
+[R Shiny](http://shiny.rstudio.com) is a platform developed by RStudio that enables R users to develop **interactive** web applications without involving HTML or other programming languages.

 ##Getting Started
 First, we need to install the shiny package.